George Reinblatt is a

 co-producer of the Comedy Central special “Jeff Ross Roasts Criminals” – a

 comedy show shot in an actual prison.
+He was a writer on "Jeff Ross Roasts Cops".
 He was a Supervising Producer on "Almost Genius".
 He co-wrote the live stage show for Andre-Philipe Gagnon.
 And he even wrote material for John

 Cleese’s latest DVD.